Dirac and Weyl Fermions -- the Only Causal Systems: Massive Causal Systems

 This condition implies that $D'$ is a multiple of the unit representation.
 Indeed, assume the contrary.
 Recall that $\varphi(p_*)= \int\operatorname{e}^{mx_1}\psi(x)\operatorname{d}^3x$ for some $\psi \in L^2(\R^3,\C^4\times \C^n)$ with bounded support.
 So one may alter $\psi$ a bit within its support to guarantee $\varphi(p_*)\ne 0$.
 Further, note that $s(p_*)$ is invertible, as the equation $I=s(z)s(\overline{z})^*$ holds true by analytic continuation for all $z\in\C^3$.
 Hence one may multiply $\psi$ by a suitable constant spinor matrix in order that $\xi_*$ does not satisfy Eq.\,$(\star)$.
 This accomplishes the proof. \\

 \begin{Cor} The SCT $(W_n,E_n)$ for $n>1$ do not localize frame-independently and hence are not causal. \end{Cor}

-{\it Proof.} The result in (\ref{DMCS}) applies with $s(p)=I_{4n}$ for all $p$. \\
+{\it Proof.} The result in (\ref{DMCS}) applies with $s(p)=I_{4n}$ for all $p$.

-We are sure that the assumption of analyticity of s in (\ref{DMCS}) can be dropped.
+In conclusion we are convinced that the assumption of analyticity of s in (\ref{DMCS}) can be dropped.
 Compare also the analogous result (\ref{FDWTL}) for massless SCT going without such an assumption.
-Thus, due to (\ref{FIDCWL}), the higher Dirac tensor-systems $(W_n,E_n)$, $n>1$ are revealed to be mathematical artefacts, interim results in determining the massive causal systems.\\ In the end we are sure that the only irreducible massive SCT, which are causal, are unitarily equivalent to the Dirac systems $(W^\textsc{d},E^\textsc{d})$ for masses $m>0$ studied in sec.\,\ref{DS}.\\
+Anyway, due to (\ref{FIDCWL}), the higher Dirac tensor-systems $(W_n,E_n)$, $n>1$ are revealed to be mathematical artefacts, interim results in determining the massive causal systems.
+It is quite sure that the only irreducible massive SCT, which are causal, are unitarily equivalent to the Dirac systems $(W^\textsc{d},E^\textsc{d})$ for masses $m>0$ studied in sec.\,\ref{DS}.